 By this point on the programme you will all have experienced blogging for assessment in 'An introduction to digital environments' and possibly other courses.
 One of the key differences of the assessed lifestream-blog for this course is that, unlike the default in IDEL, anything in your lifestream-blog is publicly viewable on the web.
 In practice your audience is likely primarily to be your tutors and the other students on the course, but you may find your work gets attention from a wider group at some point during the course - this has happened in a small-scale way in all previous course runs.
-We encourage you to be reflective about how you create your public presence, and we recognise that this will be different for everyone.
+We encourage you to be reflective about how you create your public presence, and we recognise that this will be different for everyone - however, please ensure your lifestream-blog is clearly visible to peers and tutors.
 We invite both your caution and your creativity as you approach what may feel like quite a different sort of learning experience.
 And please talk to your tutor about any concerns or questions you have.